jamesleocodes/c-mini-projects/README.md

 ## Description

-Wellocom Onboard fellow C coder, This is a place where you can start your journey and free to contribute too.
+Wellcome Onboard fellow C coder, This is a place where you can start your journey and free to contribute too.

 ## Contribution Guidelines